-64 As of 2004, 81% of false confessors whose cases went to trial were wrongfully convicted.
+62 As of 2004, 81% of false confessors whose cases went to trial were wrongfully convicted.
 Steven A. Drizin & Richard A. Leo, The Problem of False Confessions in the Post-DNA World, 82 N.C.
 L. REV. 891, 963 (2004).
-This statistic is under-representative because it does not include the significant number of false confessors who plead guilty,
+This statistic is under-representative because it does not include the significant number of false confessors who plead guilty, foregoing a trial that is extremely likely to end in conviction.
+Id. at 960.

-Indeed, after interviewing and evaluating Michael, Dr. Aaron reported: "Mr. Politte['s] assert[ion] that someone else committed the crime is consistent with the statement of his friend, Joshua Sansoucie, who was present at the time of Rita Politte's death (footnote omitted).
-Mr. Politte reported to me that he had suspicions that his father was responsible from the murder from the day of his mother's death, and struggled with acknowledging that thought even to himself.
+Politte reported to me that he had suspicions that his father was responsible from the murder from the day of his mother's death, and struggled with acknowledging that thought even to himself.
 He indicated that internal conflict was in part the reason for the use of the word "they," as well as the thought that there might have been more than one culprit."
 (Ex.
-4 at 21) .65 Dr. Aaron would have testified that Michael's outburst after his suicide attempt could not have come from a calm or rational place,
+4 at 21).63 Dr. Aaron would have testified that Michael's outburst after his suicide attempt could not have come from a calm or rational place, making it difficult for the surrounding staff to interpret and record his statement correctly, but even if it was correct, there are many explanations beside guilt for such an outburst.